Frequently Asked Questions...

 Orders can be made online (click on the “Shop” button).
 Use the filters on the left side of the screen to narrow down your list of plants to those which might work for your particular site.
 You will need to set up an account to make an order.

-You will get an email confirmation of your order, and another of your pick-up location and date.
-Your order confirmation email has a “View My Order” button; if you need to change your pick-up date or location, you can click on this button and it will take you to the scheduling screen.
-It is possible that the pick-up confirmation email may go to your spam folder.
-It is important to keep this email, as it is the only record of your pick-up date/location, and it has important instructions for what to expect at each location.
+You will get an email confirmation of your order that includes your pick-up location and date/time.
+It is important to keep this email, as it is the only record of your pick-up date, and it contains important instructions.
 There will not always be someone around to help you, so you need to know what to do upon arrival!

-The nursery on Norwood Rd. is set up as a working agricultural space to grow plants, and is staffed by one person.
+The nursery is set up as a working agricultural space to grow plants, and is staffed by 1-2 people.
 It is different from a garden center, where plants are brought in from elsewhere, put on display, and sold by a staff of salespeople.
+It is important that our customers understand the difference between a retail space (which we are not) and a farm (which we are).

-With these differences in mind, please understand that I cannot accommodate large numbers of customers who need extensive customer service in order to make a purchase.
-Though I can answer a limited number of questions via email, for now please think of this as more of a “self-serve” nursery.
+With these differences in mind, please understand that we cannot accommodate large numbers of customers who need extensive customer service in order to make a purchase.
+Though we can answer a limited number of questions via email, for now please think of this as more of a “self-serve” nursery.

-We are a very small operation of just 2 people, one full time and one part time.
-As such, we can only pull a certain amount of orders per day.
-We have set limits to how many orders can be picked up per day based on what we are physically able to do.
+We are a very small operation, and as such, can only pull a certain number of orders per day.
+We have set limits as to how many orders can be picked up per day based on what we are physically able to do.
 Please expect when you make an order that you may not be able to pick your plants up for a little while.

 If the weather is bad, you can just come to get your order either later that day or the next day, at your convenience.
 Please drop us a line at firstname.lastname@example.org to let us know.
 We highly encourage people to stay off the roads during storms!